-DAVID'S STORY
+DAVID'S STORY\

-In 2021, the CISP team received an email from David, who had participated in the program a decade ago.
+In 2021, the CISP team received an email f a decade ago.

 At the time, David presented with significant risk of injury or death due to substance abuse, which was a combination of illicit substances, alcohol and prescription medication.
 He was also experiencing significant mental health issues, problem gambling and reported severe memory and cognitive difficulties, however, he had no formal diagnosis.